ubaldot/defrecs/README.md

 Finally, you have a bunch of folders which are platform/framework specific.

 Note that each example has a `README.md` file that explains what has been done.

+You will most likely use only the `application` and the `platform` folders.

 ### stm32f4xx